TOTAL PRICE: Complete the form to calculate price

 Activities

-Yengkawe Homestay’s little secret bay is a great quiet hideaway.
-A powder-soft white sand beach lies at the mouth of a jungled limestone gorge, with views across clear turquoise water to Gam Island.
-There’s good snorkeling in the waters around the homestay and dolphins pass close by the homestay every day between 10am and noon as they patrol Kabui Bay.
+Yengkawe Birdwatching Homestay’s little secret bay is a great quiet hideaway.
+A tiny arc of powder-soft white sand beach lies at the mouth of a jungled limestone gorge, with views across clear turquoise water to Gam Island.

-Birdlife abounds in the jungle surrounding the homestay and there’s a path to a hilltop viewpoint for panoramic views across Kabui Bay, Gam and Urai Islands.
+As suggested by Yengkawe’s name, birdlife abounds in the jungle surrounding the homestay and there’s a path to a hilltop viewpoint for panoramic views across Kabui Bay, Gam and Urai Islands.
 A guided trek to the viewpoint costs IDR 100,000 per person.
 You can also hike through the jungle to Saporkren, where you can experience village life, refresh yourself in the freshwater springs on the beach and get in a little more snorkelling.

 Diving & snorkeling

+Yengkawe Homestay can arrange diving with nearby operators.
 Yengkawe can arrange snorkelling trips to any site you wish.
 See the day trip table below for a few of the more popular options.

 Bird watching